Last Updated on September 6, 2023 by Tim Wells

 Price and Comparisons

-Quality has always been great with SkyStream, and from what I’ve seen of this TV box, it’s no exception.
+Build quality has always been excellent with SkyStream, and from what I’ve seen of this TV box, it’s no exception.

 The Verdict: Is the SkyStream Pro Worth It?

-Moving to the official Android TV OS is a huge step in the right direction.
-Even though the older SkyStream boxes had custom launchers that tried to replicate that “sitting on the couch” experience, flipping around Android TV is just so much easier and more enjoyable.
+Moving to the official Android TV OS is a massive step in the right direction.
+Even though the older SkyStream boxes had custom launchers that tried to replicate that “sitting on the couch” experience, flipping around Android TV is much easier and more enjoyable.

 The hardware on the TV box is a moderate step up from the older SkyStream 3+.
-If you have one of their older boxes and you’re expecting a blinding speed increase, you’re going to be disappointed.
-However, if you want a snappier interface that really makes it easy to find the TV shows and movies that you’re looking for, then this is the TV box for you.
+If you have one of their older boxes and expect a blinding speed increase, you will be disappointed.
+However, if you want a snappier interface that makes it easy to find the TV shows and movies you’re looking for, this is the TV box for you.

-You can buy the SkyStream Pro 8K streaming media player on Amazon, but I always recommend going directly through SkyStream’s website.
-You’ll get the same lightning fast shipping and better access to their customer service department that way.
+You can buy the SkyStream Pro 8K streaming media player on Amazon or directly through SkyStream’s website.